Project-Fetch-Data/Fetch-Metadata-Team-88/design/Bisiriyu Tomiwa (Bistom).md

-This is the link to the design system i worked on with @Rophiq https://www.figma.com/file/TcbMt7FHxNFJ4CgH3GnQCI/Team-88_Fetch-Metadata?node-id=12%3A2 These are the links to the designs i worked on https://www.figma.com/file/TcbMt7FHxNFJ4CgH3GnQCI/Team-88_Fetch-Metadata?node-id=4%3A23
+This is the link to the design system i worked on with @Rophia https://www.figma.com/file/TcbMt7FHxNFJ4CgH3GnQCI/Team-88_Fetch-Metadata?node-id=12%3A2 These are the links to the designs i worked on https://www.figma.com/file/TcbMt7FHxNFJ4CgH3GnQCI/Team-88_Fetch-Metadata?node-id=4%3A23